Blog / Modeling Fundamentals

 Capital budgeting is the process of determining how much money you can invest.
 At the simplest level, overall invested capital is typically:

 The budget can be created for just the overall amount invested, or can be created to show the budget for multiple periods over time (per year, per quarter, per month) if you are modeling cash flows over time.
+The primary driver of your budget for capital to invest is your fund size, or total committed capital.
+Out of this, the fund entity will pay a number of expenses, and the remainder is available for the fund to invest.

 To understand the size of organizational and operational fees, the best method is to talk to other fund managers or talk to the service providers directly for their quotes on expenses for your fund.
 Many providers - Carta, AngelList, Allocations, Anduin, Assure, and others - provide online pricing estimates.

 VC Lab has a good overview on managing fund expenses to understand what should be charged to the fund and the management company, what type of expenses to expect, and some help on how much to budget for fund operational expenses.
+They also provide a sample limited partnership agreement free to download, called the Cornerstone LPA.

 Portfolio Construction

 Once you’ve created your capital budget and decided on the core timescale necessary for your current needs, the next consideration is how you want to approach portfolio construction.
 Portfolio construction is the process of creating your portfolio strategy, check sizes, follow on reserves, and expectations around valuations, ownership, and dilution over time.
-Mechanically, there are four primary ways to model portfolio construction in spreadsheets:

-- Average investment approach, detailed per-round follow on strategy.
+• Detailed cap table.
 In this approach, we use the same assumptions as above, but detail out the capital allocated, check size, and expected participation into each follow-on round of financing.
 As part of this, we will often detail out the expected future rounds to show how ownership changes over subsequent rounds, show our dilution, and estimate returns and changes in investment value over time.
 See my Excel model for this approach.

 Returns Expectations